kfatehi/cucumber-blanket/README.md

 # Cucumber::Blanket

-**WIP** -- will be done soon though, it's close, I just need to flatten the data as it comes in and complete the report generator
+**WIP** -- will be done soon though, it's close, I just need to complete the report generator

 Works to extract [Blanket.js](https://github.com/alex-seville/blanket) coverage data from the browser from Cucumber.